 2. Card balancing.
 Strike a good balance on the number of cards in a deck and the ability of each card type.
-Think about the worst case scenarios: What is the probability that a player will be out of the game on the first round?
+Think about the worst-case scenarios: What is the probability that a player will be out of the game in the first round?
 We had a lot of one-hit KO combos, which we eventually nerfed so that everyone could enjoy the game.
 Moreover, the more players that stay in the game, the more interesting the dynamics would be.
-Use an excel sheet; map out the probability of drawing each card.
+Use a spreadsheet (we recommend using Airtable); map out the probability of drawing each card.
 Vary the probability table based on number of players.
 I hope you remember your conditional probabilities from Math Class!

 3. Playing a turn.
 What are the phases of a turn?
 What is a player’s decision tree?
 Does everyone play a turn together?
 Will a player’s action prevent another player from executing an action?
 Keep track of each player’s hand on each turn and what action they took.
 Review the data over a few games to see if there is a dominant strategy.
 Oftentimes, our judgement might be clouded when we are on the losing end, and we might be quick to eliminate cards that appear overpowered but are in fact well-balanced.

 4. Game-Ending Condition.
 Are you creating a Monopoly game that goes on forever or a game with a well-defined ending condition like Exploding Kittens?
 Are there multiple game-ending conditions?
 Track how long each game lasts and how many players are in the game.
 Think of ways to accelerate the game when more and more players are out (so that they don’t have to wait too long for the next game).
 Most importantly, link the game ending-conclusion back to the theme of the game.